jaxwong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete an event.
-2. OverBooked verifies that the index provided is valid.
-3. OverBooked deletes the specified event.
+2. OverBooked deletes the specified event.
-4. OverBooked removes all references to the event from the associated contacts.
-5. OverBooked updates and displays the new event list.
+3. OverBooked updates and displays the new event list.

 Use case ends.

 **Extensions**

-* 2a.
-The given index is not a valid positive integer
+* 1a.
+The event could not be found.
-    * 2a1.
-OverBooked shows an error message
+    * 1a1.
+OverBooked shows an error message.

 Use case ends.

-* 2b.
-The given index is greater than the number of displayed events.
-    * 2b1.
-OverBooked shows an error message

-Use case ends.

 * 3a.
 Database update fails.
     * 3a1.
-OverBooked informs the user of the error
+OverBooked informs the user of the error.

 Use case ends.